 To be eligible to progress to honours at stage four in this course, students must have completed 144 points of units including:

-This course consists of core and elective units.
+This course consists of core and elective units and has five main components:

-(a.) two 12-point level one science sequences chosen from the following:
+(a.) two 12-point level one science sequences chosen from the following (12 points):

-(b.) at least one level-one mathematics or statistics unit (if not already taken as part of (a.)) from:*
+(b.) at least one level-one mathematics or statistics unit (if not already taken as part of (a.)) from (6 points):

-(c.) at least two major sequences, or a double-major sequence plus a minor sequence, in different science areas of study.
-The sciences sequences must be chosen from the science units listed in the section 'Science areas of study and sequences' in this handbook available via http://www.monash.edu.au/pubs/2013handbooks/undergrad/sci-aos-clayton.html.
+(c.) at least two major sequences, or a double-major sequence plus a minor sequence, in different science areas of study (96 points).

-(e.) one level three research project unit relevant to the major area of study
+(e.) one level-three research project unit relevant to the major sequence area of study (6 points)

-(f.)
-48 points of level four science units in a science area of study, in accordance with the normal requirements for course 0051 Honours degree of Bachelor of Science.
+(g.) an honours program of eight units of level four science units in a science area of study, in accordance with the normal requirements for course 0051 Honours degree of Bachelor of Science (48 points).

 Distinction average (70 per cent)